 This could manifest as cardiac problems, obesity, sexual dysfunction or higher levels of inflammation, and has been shown to increase the risk of anxiety and depression.

 Research has shown a definite link between chronic stress and the development of mood disorders such as anxiety and depression as a result of the physiological changes and elevated hormonal levels in the body.

 Although there are many drugs to alleviate the mood disorders, it would be more beneficial to start eliminating the stressors and in so doing, increase the body’s ability to heal itself and return to a more balanced state.

 There are many symptoms that should warn you to ‘ease off’ but we have become so used to them that we often do not recognise them in ourselves.
 If you are constantly feeling tired, experience poor memory, feel overwhelmed and experience an increase in everyday illnesses, you might be suffering from chronic stress or even adrenal burnout.

 Stress can also affect your looks.
-You just have to look at how quickly the outgoing American president, Barrack Obama, has appeared to age, to see how something like chronic stress can affect us!
+You just have to look at how quickly American president, Barrack Obama, has appeared to age, to see how something like chronic stress can affect us!
 This concept has recently been proven to be true by scientists at Stanford University who have identified the first direct link between stress and ageing.